Introduction to Our Resources

 What we cannot do for you:

-- Explain, clarify or translate the meaning of sources of legal authority or determine their relevance to your specific situation.
+- Explain, clarify or translate the meaning of sources or determine their relevance to your specific situation.

 - Recommend a course of action.